watterott/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: "Create a bug report.
-For documentation issues or improvements please contact us via mail. \t"
+For issues or improvements of learn.watterott.com please contact us via mail. \t"
 title: ''
 labels: ''
 assignees: ''